ejjan/ICD9_classification_Python/README.md

 * Flask app to serve predictions for scikit learn support vector machine

 ## Data Description:
-The dataset I used in this project is from a challenge held by the Computational Medical Center in 2007 .
+The dataset I used in this project is from a challenge held by the Computational Medical Center in 2007.
 This data contains small sets of sentences with corresponding diagnosis code (ICD-9).

 * diagnosis code
 * type
-* sentences indicating the code
+* prescription sentences

+## Methodology:
-I used support vector machine to classify ICD code in this project.
+I used support vector machine to classify ICD-9 code in this project.